lewoudar/scanorm/README.md

 When an app does not have models or the library can't detect them, the value will be None.
 Otherwise, you will have for each app, a dictionary of models, and for each model its list of fields with its type.

+## Todo
+- Improve testing
+- More details on fields?